dominikmeller/lego-inventory/README.md

 - PDF export disabled: install ReportLab (in `requirements.txt`) or run with `--no-pdf`.
 - YAML not applied: ensure `PyYAML` is installed (via requirements) and `storage_system.yaml` is present/valid.
 - Very large parts (e.g., hulls/baseplates) may not fit any drawer; they are reported and skipped in packing.
 - ReportLab missing: PDF export prints a warning and is skipped; install `reportlab` from `requirements.txt`.
 - Cairo/Pillow missing: diagram PNG generation falls back or is skipped; SVGs are still saved.
+## Contributing & License
+- Contributions welcome — see `CONTRIBUTING.md` for dev workflow and guidelines.
+- Licensed under the MIT License — see `LICENSE`.

+## Trademarks & Disclaimer
+- LEGO is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project.
+- IKEA is a trademark of Inter IKEA Systems B.V. referenced for compatibility and informational purposes only.
+- All product names, SKUs, and brand references are used solely to describe interoperability targets; all trademarks are the property of their respective owners.
+- This project distributes no copyrighted content from those brands and is intended for personal, non‑commercial planning and educational use.